cyhyraethz/d2r-basic-qol/README.md

 1. Open your file manager and navigate to your D2R save file directory, usually located in `C:\Users\Username\Saved Games\D2R`

-2. Create a folder named `mods` in the D2R save file directory if it doesn't exist
+2. Create a folder named `mods` in the D2R save file directory if it doesn't already exist

-3. Create a folder named `basic-qol` in the `mods` folder if it doesn't exist
+3. Create a folder named `basic-qol` in the `mods` folder if it doesn't already exist

 4. Copy and paste your character save files into the `basic-qol` folder